Skip to contents

 Progress bars are implemented with the {progressr} package, which lets the user fully control progress bars.
 To disable progress bars, set silent = TRUE.
 The first time a function is called in the {ale} package that requires progress bars, it checks if the user has activated the necessary {progressr} settings.
 If not, the {ale} package automatically enables {progressr} progress bars with the cli handler and prints a message notifying the user.

-If you like the default progress bars and you want to make them permanent, then you can add the following lines of code to your .Rprofile configuration file and they will become your defaults for every R session; you will not see the message again:
+If you like the default progress bars and you want to make them permanent, you can add the following lines of code to your .Rprofile configuration file and they will become your defaults for every R session; you will not see the message again:

 progressr::handlers(global = TRUE)